Billboard Music Awards nominees, performers and everything else you need to know

 Ariana Grande is going to kick off the awards show “with a show-stopping performance from her upcoming LP,” a press release stated.

-The show will also feature a duet performance from Christina Aguilera and Demi Lovato.
+The show also will feature a duet from Christina Aguilera and Demi Lovato.
 They’ll perform the tune “Fall in Line.”

 Ed Sheeran “will deliver a special performance on location from Dublin, Ireland,” a press release announced.
 Zedd, Maren Morris and Grey will perform “The Middle."

-Fans can also expect to see Salt n' Pepa peform with En Vogue and Macklemore team up with Kesha.
+Fans can also expect to see Salt-N-Pepa with En Vogue and Macklemore join forces with Kesha.

+Shawn Mendes is expected to peform "In My Blood" before he performs "Youth" with Khalid, a press release explains.
+A duet with Khalid and Normani is also set to take place.

-K-pop band BTS -- along with pop stars Camila Cabello, John Legend, Dua Lipa, Jennifer Lopez and Shawn Mendes -- have all been announced, too.
+K-pop band BTS -- along with pop stars Camila Cabello, John Legend, Dua Lipa and Jennifer Lopez -- also are among the announced performers.

 How are award finalists determined?